SOTIF-AVLab/SinD/README.md

 - 2022.9.6: Fixed some minor errors.
 1.Fixed category: pedestrian 2.
 Added missing part of traffic light information of 8\_5\_1
 - 2022.9.9: Add paper links and citation requirements in the page
+- 2022.10.14: Added item: Application based on this dataset